kenamick/strider/README.md

   * `Arrow keys` or `WAsD` keys to move and jump on platforms.
   * `X`, `Z` or `Y` - To shoot at the nearest enemy.
 Your *RP-2300 "Warmonger"* assault rifle is fully automatic.
 Just aim it at your target and it will do the rest.
+  * Press `1` to use overcharge.
+Trade 1 health for full energy refill.

 ## Supported Browsers